andrehuang/andrehuang.github.io/_pages/about.md

 I am Haiwen Huang, my Chinese name is 黄海文.
 I am a PhD student at University of Tübingen, co-supervised by [Prof. Andreas Geiger](http://www.cvlibs.net/) and [Dr. Dan Zhang](https://www.bosch-ai.com/research/researcher-pages/t_overviewpage_133.html), starting in Jan.
 2022.

 My research interests span robust machine learning, uncertainty estimation, out-of-distribution detection, and out-of-distribution generalization.
 More generally, I am interested in problems that machine learning faces when we deploy it in the real-world applications, e.g., large-scale annotation, AI alignment, small-data tasks.
+My PhD research falls mainly in the intersection of these ML problems and computer vision.

-Before my PhD studies, I completed my MSc in CS at University of Oxford (supervisor: Prof. Yarin Gal) and my BSc in Math at Peking University (supervisor: Prof. Bin Dong).
+Before my PhD studies, I completed my MSc in CS at University of Oxford (supervisor: [Prof. Yarin Gal](http://www.cs.ox.ac.uk/people/yarin.gal/website/)) and my BSc in Math at Peking University (supervisor: [Prof. Bin Dong](https://bicmr.pku.edu.cn/~dongbin/)).
 I have also worked as a researcher for a year at Megvii (previously known as Face++), studying large-scale annotation and OoD detection methods.

 My CV is [here](https://andrehuang.github.io/files/CV.pdf).